Claim Compensation For A Brain Injury From A Car Accident

 How To Claim For A Brain Injury From A Car Accident

 By Cat Way.
-Last updated 24th July 2023.
+Last updated 3rd July 2024.
 Suffering a brain injury from a car accident can have a significant impact on your life.
-If you suffered your injury in a road traffic accident due to another road user breaching their duty of care, you may be able to make a personal injury claim for car accident compensation.
+If you suffered your injury in a road traffic accident due to another driver breaching their duty of care, you may be able to make a personal injury claim for car accident compensation.

 In this guide, we will explore the eligibility criteria you must meet to be able to make a personal injury claim, as well as the duty of care that road users owe to one another while navigating the roads.